intoxiah2014/AirTicketProject/README.md

 Given required air ticket information, the program will return flight information to the console.
 And the return value will be oriented dictionaries.

 ## required input
-The program requires multiple requests for user
+The program requires the user input of:
+* Trip type, either one-way or roundtrip
+* Departing Airport (or city) Code
+* Destination Airport (or city) Code
+* Leave Date
+* Return Date
+* Number of Adults
+* Stop Number
+* Minimum Price
+* Maximum Price of the trip

 ## output style
 The output will be an oriented dictionary with information of all trips that satisfies the requests.
 The output is printed to the console.

 # Getting Started